IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 612f2feafc5bf       4 months ago        Ready               calico-node-92c7l                          kube-system         0                   (default)
 ```

-In my case the pod id is the firts on the list `209a76a9aac39`
+In my case, the pod id is the firt on the list `209a76a9aac39`

 b) stop APISERVER pod